Fast Convergence of $\Phi$-Divergence Along the Unadjusted Langevin Algorithm and Proximal Sampler: Introduction

-\subsection{Proximal sampler}
+\subsection{Proximal Sampler}

-While the simplicity of ULA is appealing, its biased limiting distribution and smoothness assumptions hold it back.
-The proximal sampler~\cite{lee2021structured, chen2022improved} addresses both of these shortcomings.
-Given the close connections between optimization and sampling, along with the modern interpretation of sampling as optimization in the space of measures~\cite{JKO98, wibisono2018sampling}, the proximal sampler as introduced in~\cite{lee2021structured} can be seen to be the analogue of the proximal point algorithm in optimization~\cite{martinet1970breve, rockafellar1976monotone}.
-The proximal sampler was analyzed in great generality in~\cite{chen2022improved}, who show mixing guarantees in KL divergence and Rényi divergence under various isoperimetric assumptions on $\nu$.
-In Theorem~\ref{thm:ProximalMain}, we show mixing guarantees for the proximal sampler in $\Phi$-divergence under the assumption that $\nu$ satisfies the corresponding $\Phi$-Sobolev inequality (Definition~\ref{def:PhiSobolevInequality}).
-Our results extend the mixing time of the proximal sampler (or any other Langevin based algorithm) to $\Phi$-divergence.
+While the simplicity of ULA is appealing, its biased limiting distribution makes it less ideal for applications requiring sampling with high accuracy.
+The Proximal Sampler~\cite{lee2021structured, chen2022improved} is an alternative discretization that addresses this shortcoming.
+Given the close connections between optimization and sampling, along with the modern interpretation of sampling as optimization in the space of distributions~\cite{JKO98, wibisono2018sampling}, the Proximal Sampler as introduced in~\cite{lee2021structured} can be seen to be a sampling analogue of the proximal point algorithm in optimization~\cite{martinet1970breve, rockafellar1976monotone}.
+The Proximal Sampler was analyzed in great generality in~\cite{chen2022improved}, who show mixing guarantees in KL divergence, Rényi divergence, chi-square divergence, and $W_2$ distance, under isoperimetry or log-concavity assumptions on $\nu$.
+In Theorem~\ref{thm:ProximalMain}, we show mixing guarantees for the Proximal Sampler in $\Phi$-divergence under the assumption that $\nu$ satisfies the corresponding $\Phi$-Sobolev inequality (Definition~\ref{def:PhiSobolevInequality}).
+Our results extend the mixing time of the Proximal Sampler to $\Phi$-divergence.

-The proximal sampler considers an augmented $(X,Y)$ space $\R^d \times \R^d$ and performs Gibbs sampling on the joint space.
-We will use the appropriate superscripts to denote probability distributions on their respective spaces.
-For example, $\rho^{XY}$ denotes a distribution on the joint space, $\rho^X$ refers to a distribution on the $X$ space, and $\rho^{Y \mid X=x}$ denotes a conditional distribution supported on the $Y$ space.

-Let the target distribution we wish to sample from be $\nu^X \propto e^{-f}$ on $\R^d$.
-The joint target distribution is then defined as:
+The Proximal Sampler considers an augmented $(X,Y)$ space $\R^d \times \R^d$ and performs Gibbs sampling on the joint space.
+We will use the appropriate superscripts to denote probability distributions on their respective spaces.\footnote{For example, $\rho^{XY}$ denotes a distribution on the joint space, $\rho^X$ refers to a distribution on the $X$ space, and $\rho^{Y \mid X=x}$ denotes a conditional distribution supported on the $Y$ space.} Let the target distribution we wish to sample from be $\nu^X \propto \exp{(-f)}$ on $\R^d$.
+The joint target distribution on $\R^d \times \R^d$ is defined as:

 for step size $\eta >0$.
-The proximal sampler, initialized from $X_0 \sim \rho_0^X$, is the following two-step algorithm.
+The Proximal Sampler, initialized from $X_0 \sim \rho_0^X$, is the following two-step algorithm: